arkadiuszpasek/react/README.md

 ## What's installed:
 - ESLint
 - Faker - for mock images and text
+- prop-types - for props validation

 - Semantic UI css - ready to use css, for quicker code production

+- App uses *Unsplash Api*, which requires key, so at some point in the future the autorizations might fail